 Types of SaaS Funding Available

-There are two main categories of SaaS funding, and each category has a couple of different structures:
+There are two main categories of SaaS funding: venture capital (traditional investing) and loans or debt financing.
+Each category has a couple of different structures.

 Venture Capital/Traditional Investing